catdad/line-merge/README.md

 #### **`merge({String} str, ...)`** → `{String}`

 Takes any number of strings, and merges all the unique lines in each, resulting in a single string containing all lines from the input strings.
+It will merge all strings passed into the method in order.

 ```javascript
 var fs = require('fs');